Saitheja20/SchoolManagmentSystem/README.md

 Identify students with outstanding fees.

-Financial Summary:
+# Financial Summary:

 Access a consolidated view of the school's financial accounts.

-Market Research

-Existing school management solutions include:

-Edmodo

-Alma

-PowerSchool

-Google Classroom

 The School Management App differentiates itself by offering a more holistic approach to user needs, combining features for all stakeholders in one unified platform.

-System Architecture
+# System Architecture

 Backend: Designed for efficient database management.